Batch learning equals online learning in Bayesian supervised learning: Introduction

 The equivalence is vital because online learning offers advantages such as higher computational efficiency and adaptability, see, e.g., Example \ref{ex:Gauss}.

 Our paper is organized as follows.
 In Section \ref{sec:pre}, we recall the concept of probabilistic morphisms, their useful properties, and Bayesian learning models for supervised learning (Definition \ref{def:fposteriord}).
-In Section \ref{sec:bayin}, using categorical properties of probabilistic morphisms, we prove that sequential Bayesian inversions in Bayesian supervised learning models is the same as batch Bayesian inversion (Theorem \ref{thm:binv}).
-Using a projective system, we also derive a formula for Bayesian inversions of a universal supervised learning model $(\Pp (\Yy)^\Xx, \mu, \Id_{\Pp (\Yy) ^\Xx}, \Pp (\Yy)^\Xx)$ if $\Xx$ is a finite set (Theorem \ref{thm:projbi}).
+In Section \ref{sec:bayin}, using a projective system, we derive a formula for Bayesian inversions of a universal supervised learning model $(\Pp (\Yy)^\Xx, \mu, \Id_{\Pp (\Yy) ^\Xx}, \Pp (\Yy)^\Xx)$ if $\Xx$ is a finite set (Theorem \ref{thm:projbi}).
 We illustrate Theorems \ref{thm:binv} and \ref{thm:projbi} by computing the posterior distributions of Dirichlet processes (Example \ref{ex:dirichleti}).
 In Section \ref{sec:pred}, we prove recursive formulas for posterior predictive distributions (Theorems \ref{thm:posspred}, \ref{thm:posspredr}) and illustrate Theorem \ref{thm:posspredr} with Gaussian process regressions (Example \ref{ex:Gauss}).
-Section \ref{sec:bsuperv}, assuming that $\Yy$ is a Polish space and $\Xx$ is an arbitrary set, characterizes probability measures on $\Pp (\Yy) ^\Xx$ via a projective system, defined by finite subsets in $\Xx$ and a countable generating algebra of the $\sigma$-algebra of $\Yy$ (Theorem \ref{thm:uniprior}).
+Section \ref{sec:bsuperv}, assuming that $\Yy$ is a Souslin space and $\Xx$ is an arbitrary set, characterizes probability measures on $\Pp (\Yy) ^\Xx$ via a projective system, defined by finite subsets in $\Xx$ and a countable generating algebra of the $\sigma$-algebra of $\Yy$ (Theorem \ref{thm:uniprior}).
 In Section \ref{sec:BDDP}, we illustrate Theorem \ref{thm:uniprior} with MacEachern's Dependent Dirichlet Processes (DDP) priors (Theorem \ref{thm:ddp}) and indicate how to compute posterior predictive distributions of universal Bayesian supervised learning models with DDP priors.
 In the last Section \ref{sec:fin}, we discuss our results and the concept of predictive consistency in Bayesian supervised learning. \